-Reasonable means that someone listening to you believes that your fear of one of those things happening is real based on your .
+Reasonable means that someone listening to you believes that your fear is real based on your .

 You must give evidence that shows why you are afraid.
 You must show there is a current risk of harm.
 It can't be something in the past that is now over.